guru2001/mcp-recommendation-ui/README.md

 Welcome!
 This chat application can discover, recommend, and integrate MCP (Model Context Protocol) servers to help you with various tasks.

+## 📹 Demo Video

+Watch a demo of the application in action: [Loom Video](https://www.loom.com/share/2a77a7ff9ab64fba8e9c3dfe1cb8f968)

 ## How to Use

 ### 1. **Ask a Question**